bhk/rio/concepts.md

    parent (the function that constructed the current function), and so on.

  * Constants.
 A constant expression evaluates to a specific Rio value.

- * Branch.
-A branch has three sub-expressions, a condition, a "then" expression, and an "else" expression.
-When a branch is evaluated, the condition is first evaluated.
-If the result is `true`, the "then" expression is evaluated and returned.
-Otherwise, the "else" expression is evaluated and returned.

 Variable bindings and data structures are [immutable](#immutability).